react-native-google-signin/docs/docs/setting-up/expo.md

 :::info

 With Expo SDK 50, minimum iOS version was bumped to 13.4.
-In case you get an error during pod install step, please see [release notes](https://github.com/react-native-google-signin/google-signin/releases/tag/v11.0.0) to determine the right version of this package to install.
+In case you get an error during pod install step, see [these release notes](https://github.com/react-native-google-signin/google-signin/releases/tag/v11.0.0) to determine the right version of this package to install.

 :::